Watertown YMCA board moves forward with downtown aquatics center project

 David J. Zembiec, CEO of Jefferson County Economic Development, said he still needs to talk to YMCA officials about when the JCIDA will relinquish the building so construction can start.

-The aging building had to go through a major environmental cleanup after highly toxic polychlorinated biphenyls, PCBs, were found in the flooring of the building.
+The aging building had to go through a major environmental cleanup after highly toxic polychlorinated biphenyls, PCBs, were found in the flooring.

-The final cost for that remediation work ended up at nearly $2.6 million, according to JCIDA officials.
+The final cost of remediation is nearly $2.6 million, according to JCIDA officials.

-Costs associated with the nation’s supply chain issues caused by the COVID-19 pandemic have also added to the project’s price tag.
+The nation’s supply chain issues, caused by the COVID-19 pandemic, also increased costs from intitial estimates.
 The project has been delayed almost a year.

+Construction will take 18 months, with an opening in the fall of 2023.

 Local leaders have described the new YMCA facility as a transformational project for downtown.
 They envision hundreds of people a day will use the facility and then shop downtown.